 The IDPD aims to hold discussions on diplomacy and democracy; to combat hate and obscurantism; to work to reduce inequalities, promote human rights and expand liberties; to strive for a Brazilian foreign policy independent and coherent with commandments of sustainable development and cooperation for global progress; to have zeal for principles and values stated in the following documents and commitments:

 II - The Universal Declaration of Human Rights;

-VI - The Encyclical Letter Laudato Si', of the Holy Father Francis, and the document Oeconomicae et pecuniariae quaestiones, issued by the Vatican;
+IV - The Encyclical Letter Laudato Si', of the Holy Father Francis, and the document Oeconomicae et pecuniariae quaestiones, issued by the Vatican;

 V - The Charter of the United Nations; The International Covenant on Civil and Political Rights; The International Covenant on Economic, Social and Cultural Rights; The United Nations Declaration on the Rights of Indigenous Peoples; The Convention on the Elimination of All Forms of Discrimination against Women; The International Convention on the Elimination of All Forms of Racial Discrimination; Convention C169 - Indigenous and Tribal Peoples Convention of the International Labour Organization (ILO); The United Nations Convention on the Rights of the Child; The Convention on Biological Diversity; The Inter-American Convention Against All Forms Of Discrimination And Intolerance; The Convention on the Right of Persons with Disabilities; and The preamble and initial articles of Unasul´s Constitutive Treaty.

 VI – To have zeal for cultures of non-violence and tolerance, for literature, arts and science, commitments to transparency and ethics, respect for our collective history, strive for innovation and engagement in processes of individual and collective transformation.